MarkLodato/slsa-playground/README.md

 the publication.

 ```
-bin/registry cache/github.com/psf/requests/dist/requests-2.31.0.tar.gz{,.intoto.jsonl}
+bin/registry built/requests-2.31.0.tar.gz{,.intoto.jsonl}
 ```

 This:

 -   loads the `tar.gz`
--   loads the policy for `<name>` from `policies.cfg`
+-   loads the policy for `requests` from `policies.cfg`
 -   if a policy is found:
-    -   loads the provenance
+    -   loads the provenance `.intoto.jsonl`
     -   verifies that the provenance is valid
-    -   verifies that the provenance contains the `tar.gz` sha256
+    -   verifies that the provenance contains the sha256 of the `tar.gz`
     -   verifies that the provenance conforms to the policy
--   copies the artifact and provenance to `published/`, which is a valid PyPI index
+-   copies the artifact and provenance to `published/pool/`

-The result is a valid PyPI index:
+-   builds a valid PyPI index from `published/pool/`

+You can now serve the index via any HTTP server, e.g.:

 ```
 python3 -m http.server -d published